Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 I think you start to get the concept.
 We are turning the waterfall upside down.
 Test-driven design shapes our implementation and from there we observe very quickly how the device acts in real life against our concept / requirements.
 And because we now use python, we are much faster in adapting our implementation.
-Python is a high-level language and it's ecosystem makes it very convenient to "just hack something".
-Not even mentioning AI GPT's that fluently speak Python but rarely VHDL.
+Python is a high-level language and its ecosystem makes it very convenient to "just hack something".
+Not even mentioning AI GPTs that fluently speak Python but rarely VHDL.
-The digital twin can be seen as a "dry-run" before we actually start carving out lines of VHDL.
+The digital twin can be seen as a "dry run" before we actually start carving out lines of VHDL.

 ### Walkthrough

-Enough theory and funny words, let's walk through from A-Z for our patient supervision case.
+Enough theory and funny words; let's walk through from A-Z for our patient supervision case.
 The filter we want to design, shall only pass valid UDP frames with a specific destination port.

 Instead of building the filter right away, let us start to create a testbench and generate (synthetic) data first: